Treatment for Aortic Stenosis

 There have been significant advances in the way valve replacement surgery is performed, and the risk for complications is low (approximately 3 to 5 percent in otherwise healthy patients).

-Complications include bleeding, infection, kidney failure, stroke, heart attack, and death.
+Possible complications include bleeding, infection, kidney failure, stroke, heart attack, and death.